 Check our one-minute videos on that:

-And here is our first Youtube video we did on the same content, you can watch both but the content is the same.
+And here is our first YouTube video on duplicate content.
+You can watch both, but the content is the same.

 Step 2: Fill in ONE Form 790 in BLOCK CAPITALS, here is the electronic version, and here is the Pdf version of the form 790 pre-filled, per person requiring the NIE.
-This is the document regarding payment instructions to get the NIE.
+This document provides payment instructions for obtaining the NIE.

 Step 3: Make a copy of all the pages of your Passport